Proven Ways to Pass a Mouth Swab (Saliva) Drug Test

 Why doesn’t THC stay in saliva for very long?

 THC metabolites are fat-soluble and are stored in body fat tissues.
-Since there are no fat reserves inside the mouth, there’s nothing to keep THC inside your mouth or saliva for a very long time.
+Since there are no fat reserves in the mouth, there’s nothing to keep THC in your saliva for long.

-The only thing that makes THC detectable in swab tests is the smoke that coats the entire inner surface of the mouth, from where a sample of THC can be collected by gently scrubbing the inside of the cheek.
+The presence of THC in swab tests comes from smoke that coats the mouth’s inner surface, allowing THC to be collected by swabbing the cheek.

-To avoid this risk, use a detox mouthwash after consuming such products.
+To minimize this risk, consider using a detox mouthwash after using such products.

 What is a mouth swab drug test, and why is it done